fennec-lang/fennec/docs/0-start.md

     - an abstract example of how the package code can be used
     - abstract constants for everything; explicit arbitrary choice
 - how do we get there
+  - *compositional* fuzzing, we don't waste effort on fuzzing uninteresting predicates
   - package-aware fuzzing, only fuzz a package at a time
     - only care about coverage of the current package
     - design for guiding people towards approach like https://matklad.github.io/2021/05/31/how-to-test.html